Take control of your network with Private Networks

 No, Instances are hot plugged to Private Networks.
 This means private network interfaces will appear on your instances without needing to reboot.

 Yes, you can configure IPv6 within Private Networks.
 To use it, the netmask should always be /64 and we recommend using a fc00::/7 unique local address (ULA) range.
 ULA IPv6 address generators are widely available for generating a personalized range.

 No, they do not require a public IPv4 address.

 Technically, any ethernet payload should work over Private Networks.
 However, only IPv4 and IPv6 are officially supported.
 If you have real use cases for other protocols, let us know.

 You have a project?
-Call us:
+Contact us: